The rsa command processes RSA keys. They can be converted between various forms and their components printed out.

 This command uses the traditional SSLeay compatible format for private key encryption: newer applications should use the more secure PKCS#8 format using the pkcs8 utility.

-specifies the output format, the options have the same meaning as the
+specifies the output format, the options have the same meaning and default as the

 specifies the input file name to read a key from or standard input if this option is not specified.
 If the key is encrypted a pass phrase will be prompted for.